 I really was not expecting this.
 I paused and sighed with hesitation.

-“What flavor you have?”
+“What flavor do you have!?”
 I shouted back.

 My friends all cheered with joy, ecstatic at the fact that I had decided to join their tribe.
 They insisted that I had to try the banana shake.
 Never the advocate for that particular fruit, though, I went with mango.
 It’s not like either one of these was going to mask the taste of something that is literally grown in elephant poop.